camerxnlol/61040-fa25-assignment-4/all-api-spec.md

 ---
 ### POST /api/UserAuthentication/changePassword

-**Description:** Updates a user's password after verifying the old password.
+**Description:** Updates a user's password after verifying their old password.

 **Requirements:**
 - The given `user` exists in the state.